Thunderstorm Warning: Ghana Meteorological Agency Lists Areas to Face More Rains Today, June 4

-• More thunderstorms are forecasted by the Ghana Meteorological Agency for June 4 amid the ongoing flooding crisis in Accra
+• More thunderstorms are forecasted by the Ghana Meteorological Agency for June 4 amid the ongoing flooding in Accra

 • Severe rain on June 3, 2026, caused significant flooding and infrastructure damage in urban areas in the evening